k-nizy/Go-kigali/kigali-go/GOOGLE_MAPS_SETUP.md

 # Google Maps API Setup Guide

 ## Why You Need This
-The map functionality in KigaliGo requires a Google Maps API key to display interactive maps and show vehicle locations in real-time.
+The map functionality in KigaliGo requires a Google Maps API key to display interactive maps and show vehicle locations in the real-time.

 ## Steps to Get a Google Maps API Key